 Oregon Road Trip Map

 Please, take a paper map for your Oregon road trip.
 You will need it.
 Believe us, very often, there is no phone coverage, and you must use the traditional map.
 We love modern apps, but they have become useless in places like mountains, deep forests, and challenging hikes.
 So, a paper map is the best when there is no cell service.
-We use this Oregon Road & Recreation Atlas.
+We use Benchmark Oregon Road & Recreation Atlas.
 It is very informative and detailed.
 Thanks to this atlas, our trips were more interesting, as we could quickly learn what was nearby and plan our route.
 It’s also a useful alternative to GPS maps when traveling.

 Where to stay during the Oregon Road Trip?